kmalakoff/knockback-todos-app/README.md

 **Models (Backbone.Model + Backbone.Collection)**

 * **Priority:** provides the data for the priority and color information that is saved on the server/local-storage.
 It could be a generic Backbone.Model but for clarity and consistency with the mock up, it is given a class.
-* **PrioritiesCollection:** a very basic collection for fetching all of the priority settings
+* **PriorityCollection:** a very basic collection for fetching all of the priority settings

 **ViewModels**